Acceptable Use Policies for Computing Resources at Wheeling Jesuit University

 - Users should take reasonable and appropriate steps to see that all hardware and software license agreements are faithfully executed on any system, network, or server that they operate.

-- Users are responsible for backing up copies of their data, files, programs, diskettes and tapes.
+- Users are responsible for backing up copies of their data, files and programs.

 - Student or class accounts may be deleted after a designated period of time.
 If a user desires to use information stored in an account after its deletion, it is the user's responsibility to make backups of the information.
 Contact a system administrator for assistance.

-- Extension of computer privileges beyond the period of direct association with Wheeling Jesuit University must be arranged with the appropriate system administrator.
+- Extension of computer privileges beyond the period of direct association with Wheeling Jesuit University must be arranged with Human Resources.

 - Users are expected to invest time and effort in familiarizing themselves with the equipment and software they will be using through attendance at training workshops and reading of manuals.